MihaelGolob/logger/README.md

 ## How to use
 1. Add the package to your project
-2. To enable logs you need to globally define the `LOGS_ENABLED` symbol.
+2. To enable logs you need to globally define the `ENABLE_LOGS` symbol.
 This can be done either by including it in every script where you need logs or by going to `Unity->Edit->Project Settings->Player->Other Settings->Scripting Define Symbols`
 4. Start logging messages.